tscircuit/tscircuit/README.md

 ### Can I use a different registry?

 Yes!
 You can use the same trick and modify the `.npmrc` file for your project.
 You can run your own npm registry with [verdaccio](https://verdaccio.org/)

-### Why are some things upside down?

-If you see something upside down, it's because mid-April the Y Axis was flipped so that "up" would mean the Y value would increase for both schematics and PCBs.
-In web development, the
-Y axis is negative as you go up, but [this probably isn't a good choice an engineering tool](https://x.com/seveibar/status/1780992701800034726) so now the Y Axis is positive and some things are upside down until they're fixed.

 ### Can I test this in my browser?